Trogir, Croatia. Camilla Ferrari for Lonely Planet

 3. Hvar Town

-Summer is when yachts anchor at this tiny seaside party town and sun-dazed revelers descend in droves to the beachside cocktail bars.
+Summer is when yachts anchor at this tiny seaside party town, and sun-dazed revelers descend in droves to the beachside cocktail bars.

 4. Mljet

 Cloaked in dense pine forests, marvelous Mljet is an island idyll.
 Legend has it that Odysseus was marooned here for seven years, and it’s easy to appreciate why he took his time leaving.
-The entire western section of Mljet is a national park, where you’ll find two sublime cobalt-colored lakes, an island monastery and the sleepy, unbelievably pretty little port of Pomena.
-Don’t neglect eastern Mljet, home to some tranquil little bays and brilliant beaches.
+The entire western section of Mljet is a Croatian national park, where you’ll find two sublime cobalt-colored lakes, an island monastery and the sleepy, unbelievably pretty little port of Pomena.
+Don’t neglect eastern Mljet, home to some tranquil bays and beaches.

 5. Istria

-Next, move inland to Motovun, a picturesque hilltop town rising from a forested valley.
+Next, move inland to Motovun, a picturesque town rising from a forested valley.
 Park at its base and hop on the shuttle bus, or simply walk steadily uphill to its medieval walls for vistas of rolling hills.
 On Istria’s southernmost tip lies Cape Kamenjak, an undeveloped nature reserve fringed by a string of pebble bays and secluded rocky beaches.

 6. Vis Island

-One of Croatia’s more remote islands, Vis was best known as the site of a former Yugoslavian military base...before Mamma Mia!
+One of Croatia’s more remote islands, Vis was best known as the site of a former military base...before Mamma Mia!
 2 put it on everyone’s list.

 7. Split

 Split's sea-facing Diocletian’s Palace is a surprising maze of streets and lanes, a mini 4th-century Roman city chock-full of cafes, shops and restaurants.
-Pause in the domed Vestibule to listen to professional Klapa singers demonstrating their traditional a cappella style, then hike along the forested paths of Marjan Hill to the lookout for a sweeping panorama of the city and seascapes.
+Pause in the domed Vestibule to listen to professional klapa singers demonstrating their traditional a cappella style, then hike along the forested paths of Marjan Hill to the lookout for a sweeping panorama of the city and seascapes.

 8. Kopački Rit Nature Park